MabelMoncy/Os-lab-exam-preparation/README.md

 # OS Lab preparation
-Here you can access all the code given by our teacher for the os lab examination.
+Here you can access all the code given by our teacher for the os lab experiment